robOcity/ai-course/resources/resources-students.md

 ## AI Video Tutorials

-* [MIT undergraduate AI course](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/) - Excellent lectures and materials from a true expert in the field -- [Patrick Winston](https://people.csail.mit.edu/phw/) teaches AI and CS at MIT, headed the MIT Artificial Intelligence Labratory for 25 years, and started his own company [Ascent Technology](http://www.ascent.com/) that solves complex contstraint satisfaction problems.
+* [MIT undergraduate AI course](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/) - Excellent lectures and materials from a true expert in the field -- [Patrick Winston](https://people.csail.mit.edu/phw/) teaches AI and CS at MIT, headed the MIT Artificial Intelligence Laboratory for 25 years, and started his own company [Ascent Technology](http://www.ascent.com/) that solves complex constraint satisfaction problems.

 ## Python 3

 * [Python Short Course](https://github.com/robOcity/python-short-course) - A set of Jupyter notebooks designed to for those wanting to learn Python or re-familiarize themselves.

-* [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/intro/learning/) - A currated list of Python tutorials each with a short description.
+* [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/intro/learning/) - A curated list of Python tutorials each with a short description.

 * [LearnPython.org](https://www.learnpython.org/) - An interactive introduction Python 3 tutorial.
 Like [Python Tutor](http://pythontutor.com/) only with explanations and diagrams.